joctaTorres/grafive/README.md

 The number of the least possible colors to be used in a graph is called chromatic number.

 Various heuristic methods have been developed in order to solve the GCP.
-Here you wil find the implementaion for Welsh and Powell.
+Here you will find the implementaion for Welsh and Powell method.
 The WP algorithm finds out the best solution (minimum chromatic number) in the shortest time [1].

 ***